4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 GEOLOGY AROUND CLEARWELL CAVES

-The Forest of Dean forms a natural basin shape.
-The Carboniferous limestones which are riddled with caves, form the rim, creating the higher edges, often with steep cliffs and hills.
-Here at Clearwell you stand on limestone forming the rim of the basin.
-On top of the layers of limestone and forming the centre part of the Forest of Dean basin are shales and sandstones with coal seams, that belong to the Coal Measures.
+The Forest of Dean forms a natural basin, with carboniferous limestone (riddled with caves) forming the steep cliffs and hills around its rim.
+Here at Clearwell you are standing on limestone forming the edge of the basin.
+In the middle of the basin there is a large valley, forming the central part of the Forest of Dean, holding the shales and sandstones of the Coal Measures.

 FOREST OF DEAN FREE MINING